-- 1. Continue fly control. - 2.
-Continue project records and encourage members to re-enroll in project.

-- 3. Plan for project competition at fairs. - 4.
-Continue recruiting buyers for the auction. - 5.
-Discuss requirements, tips and ideas for the Lake County fair: - a.
-Showmanship, uniform requirements - b.
+- 1. Continue fly control, and daily grooming. - 2.
+Finish educational display for Lake County Fair. - 3.
+Continue project records and encourage members to re-enroll in project. - 4.
+Continue recruiting buyers for the Jr. Livestock Auction. - 5.
+Discuss requirements and tips and ideas for Lake County Fair: - a.
+Showmanship, uniform requirements. - b.
 Proper methods for safely transporting animals to fair. - c.
 Weigh-in, thank you notes and awards ceremony - d.
-Everyone selling at auction needs to be a "Runner" - e.
-Clean Stall and Educational Display Awards - f.
+Everyone selling at auction needs to be a Runner - e.
+Clean Stall and Educational Display Award - f.
 Stay in uniform after they have sold their animal and help the duration of the Jr. Livestock Auction.